matrix-org/matrix-hookshot/docs/setup.md

     resources:
       - metrics
       - provisioning
+      - appservice
 ```

-At a minimum, you should bind the `webhooks` resource to a port and address.
+At a minimum, you should bind the `webhooks` and `appservice` resources to a port and address.
 You can have multiple resources on the same
 port, or one on each.
 Each listener MUST listen on a unique port.

 You will also need to make this port accessible to the internet so services like GitHub can reach the bridge.
 It